1 May 2026

 In terms of world events I suppose the end of a radio programme means - well, not that much.
 But regular listeners will know that with the closing down of this show something important is going from Radio 2 and from our lives.
 We will no longer be introduced to songs, and odd pairings and coincidences, by someone who had taken the time to shape his thoughts for us, and who opened our ears to the richness of the catalogue of music before Chuck Berry.

-Here are some posts from a series called They Turned Me On, praising the broadcasters who helped shape my musical tastes:
+If you haven't read them already, here are some posts from a series called They Turned Me On, praising some of the broadcasters who helped shape my musical tastes:

 Ian Whitcomb